-This remedial action will remove ACM.
-A post-abatement visual clearance inspection will be conducted to ensure site cleanup goals have been achieved.
+This remedial action will remove asbestos, LBP, and HHW that could pose a threat to future occupants.
+Clearance sampling will be conducted to ensure site cleanup and regulatory clearance goals have been achieved.

 4.0 PROJECT QUALITY OBJECTIVES

 The following sections describe the project quality objectives for the remedial action.